 4 pm Thursday – 1 pm Sunday

-Green Gulch Farm sponsors retreats with me and a zen co-teacher twice a year and it is my great joy and privilege to offer them.
+Green Gulch Farm sponsors retreats with me and a zen co-teacher twice a year and it’s my great joy and priviledge to offer them.
 Many people frequently return, and new faces arrive each time as well.
-In this retreat the two daily asana (posture) classes will be led by Patricia Sullivan and the Zen meditations and discussions by Furyu Schroeder, Abiding Abbess at Green Gulch Farm; a dynamic duo.
+In this retreat the two daily asana (posture) classes will be led by Patricia Sullivan and the Zen meditations and discussions by Myoju Erin Merk, longtime friend and Dharma sister whose background include both practices.

 Sessions of our zen and yoga practices combine to create a unique experience each time.
-In my particular approach to yoga we sometimes work intensely and we often spend time in poses in order to explore them deeply, but I do not teach vinyasa flow.
+In my particular approach to yoga we we often spend time in poses in order to explore them deeply and sometimes work intensely; and only rarely do we practice vinyasa flow.
+You are always encouraged to modify for your individual needs.
 We sometimes practice simple Qigong movements as warm-ups.
 Registrations are open now.
 Visit the Green Gulch webpage for more information.